Teriks/libasm_io/library-documentation.md

 ## _LIBASM_IO_PLATFORM_TYPE_{Platform Type}_

-This define indicates the ABI Specification used on the current platform the ABI determines how the compiler passes parameters to C functions, among other things.
+This define indicates the ABI Specification used on the current platform.
+The ABI determines how the compiler passes parameters to C functions (calling convention), among other things.

 ```asm